 Clause B. With respect to Clause B, as the Commission noted in WPL Holdings, "[c]lause B contemplates the location of an additional system in the same state as the principal system or in adjoining states."
-Here, New CEI's principal system (the integrated electric system) will be located in New York, New Jersey, Pennsylvania, Connecticut, Massachusetts and New Hampshire, and the "additional system" -- the integrated natural gas system --- will be located in the same states of New York, Pennsylvania and Connecticut.
+Here, New CEI's principal system (the integrated electric system) will be located in

+New York, New Jersey, Pennsylvania, Connecticut, Massachusetts and New Hampshire, and the "additional system" -- the integrated natural gas system --- will be located in the same states of New York , Pennsylvania and Connecticut.
 Hence Clause B of the ABC clauses is satisfied.

-gas operations under New CEI is not so large (considering the state of the art and the area or region affected) as to impair the advantages of localized management.
+Clause C. With respect to Clause C, the continued combination of the gas operations under New CEI is not so large (considering the state of the art and the area or region affected) as to impair the advantages of localized management.
 The CEI Gas Properties and the NU Gas Properties will continue to be the same as they are today with some 1.4 million customers in three states.